Types of Target Fields in Import Scenarios

 Text Box with Currency Amount

-The target field on the MYOB Advanced form may be a text box that holds a currency amount.
+The target field on the MYOB Acumatica form may be a text box that holds a currency amount.
 For example, the Amount box in the Summary area of the Invoices and Memos (AR301000) form is a text box with a currency amount.

 You have to provide currency amounts in the format that you specified for the import scenario in the Format Locale box in the Summary area of the Import Scenarios (SM206025) form.
-For example, if you specified the English (United States) locale for a import scenario, you have to provide amounts where the decimal part is separated by a decimal point: 12.34.
+For example, if you specified the English (United States) locale for an import scenario, you have to provide amounts where the decimal part is separated by a decimal point: 12.34.

-Note: By default, MYOB Advanced imports currency amounts with a decimal precision of 2, which is specified in the Decimal Precision box on the Branches (CS102000) form.
+Note: By default, MYOB Acumatica imports currency amounts with a decimal precision of 2, which is specified in the Decimal Precision box on the Branches (CS102000) form.
 When you import the currency amounts of Account Payable or Account Receivable documents, make sure that the sum of imported lines is equal the imported document total, taking into account the rounding accuracy as follows:

 • The decimal precision of line amounts must be equal to the decimal precision of document total.